 What is the algorithm?

 The algorithm – or multiple algorithms – is the AI technology that curates the best content for each user based on their intent.
-Algorithms enable Instagram to personalise each experience, so the content makes sense to the individual user.
+Algorithms enable Instagram to personalize each experience, so the content makes sense to the individual user.

 Contrary to popular belief, this technology is only partially computer-based.
 The algorithm works with AI, but humans are also involved in tweaking the system.